 • Apples, cucumbers, lime juice, and soft cheeses are better choices than sharp flavors found in pickles, pineapple, vinegar and sharp cheeses.

-• Avoid hot dishes or foods that have a warming energetic, such as alcohol, caffeine, peppers and onions.
+• Avoid hot dishes or foods that have a warming energetic,

 • Also avoid spices, as most are warming and will increase the overall heat in the body.
 Now Texans, before you secede from the union, we will talk about hot sauce here in a minute.

 • Avoid caffeine, nicotine, and hard alcohol (fire water) as they are too sharp and will unbalance and overheat a Pitta.
 Better to choose a stable and sustainable source of energy.